The Book and the Brotherhood

 The Book and the Brotherhood is the 23rd novel of Iris Murdoch, first published in 1987.
 Considered by some critics to be among her best novels, it is the story of a circle of Oxford University graduates in 1980s England.
 The eponymous book is a theoretical work on Marxism which is to be written by a member of the group.
-After graduating from university the friends had agreed to finance the writing of this book as 'brotherhood' but grow uneasy as no written work is in sight and the stipend continues to be paid.
+After graduating from university the friends had agreed to finance the writing of this book as a 'brotherhood' but grow uneasy as no written work is in sight and the stipend continues to be paid.

 Plot

 David Crimond, tasked with writing the book, resurfaces at a Commemoration ball the friends attend.
 His sudden re-appearance induces the group to attempt resolving the untenable situation by pressing for clarification.
 In turn they find themselves confronted with how far removed they are from their former Marxist beliefs and their own philosophical disorientation.
-As Crimond promises progress on the book, his draw causes the members of the circle to plunge into chaos.
+As Crimond promises progress in the book, his draw causes the members of the circle to plunge into chaos.